 The company I work at is all over the news for a racially charged situation.
 Now our leadership wants to roll out unconscious bias training to everyone.
 I’ve read that it doesn’t work, but I’ve also read that it does.
 What should I do?

 Such an important question!
 It’s hard to know what to do, especially when so many claims aren’t really supported by evidence.
 And when every other company is doing diversity training, it’s easy to copy that and think we’re making a difference.
 I’m so glad you’re taking a moment to think through a more impactful approach!

 Let’s turn to principles from behavioural science to make sure you roll out an effective unconscious bias (UB) program for your organization.

 Change behaviour, not beliefs.

-BJ Fogg, behaviour change expert at Stanford and author of the best-seller, Tiny Habits, says there are three ways to change behaviour – have an epiphany, change the environment in which a decision is made, or practice tiny habits.
+BJ Fogg, behaviour change expert at Stanford and author of the best-seller book, Tiny Habits, says there are three ways to change behaviour – have an epiphany, change the environment in which a decision is made, or practice tiny habits.

 The third, practicing tiny habits, should be the foundation of your UB training.
 You will want to help people make small, incremental changes to break bias in their everyday behaviour.
 Jasmar’s Belonging Engine is an easy-to-use tech platform to practice inclusive habits.
 As well, we augment habit building through team conversations, equipping leaders with step-by-step guides to design team nudges, interrupt bias and create a “middle out” culture shift.